Updated: 10am on Monday 11 January

 Day trips are allowed, within your region.
 Whether you can travel out of your region depends on the local rules in your area.
 You aren't allowed to stay with friends or family outside your household or bubble overnight.

 Can I drive with anyone not in my household?

 You can drive with someone from outside your household if it's necessary to get to work.
 You should do your best to reduce the risk of transmission, for example by avoiding physical contact, facing away from each other, and opening the windows to help with ventilation.

 Can I drive to buy a car?

-Along with some non-essential retail outlets, car dealers and showrooms are now open, with social distancing measures in place, after a change in the rules on 1 June.
+Car dealers and showrooms are now open, with social distancing measures in place.

 What if I feel nervous about driving again?

-Since 1 in 6 people in the UK haven't been driving at all during lockdown, according to a study by AA Driving School, chances are you'll have been driving less than normal in 2020.
+Since 1 in 6 people in the UK don't drive at all during a lockdown, according to a study by AA Driving School, chances are you'll have been driving less than normal in 2020.

-If you're feeling uneasy about getting back behind the wheel and want some more support, it might be possible to organise refresher driving lessons, or driver confidence lessons through our charitable trust.
+If you feel uneasy about getting back behind the wheel, when the time comes, and want some more support, it might be possible to organise refresher driving lessons, or driver confidence lessons through our charitable trust.

 What if my car doesn't start?